Sipagladenant

-Sipagladenant (KW-6356) is a non-xanthine selective antagonist/inverse agonist of the adenosine A_{2A} receptor that was previously under development by Kyowa Kirin as a monotherapy and adjunctive to levodopa therapy in Parkinsonism.
+Sipagladenant (INN; developmental code name KW-6356) is a non-xanthine selective antagonist or inverse agonist of the adenosine A_{2A} receptor that was previously under development by Kyowa Kirin as a monotherapy and adjunctive to levodopa therapy in Parkinsonism.
+It reached phase 2 clinical trials prior to the discontinuation of its development in 2022.

 Pharmacology

 Pharmacodynamics

-KW-6356 is a selective A_{2A} adenosine antagonist/inverse agonist displaying insurmountable antagonism of this adenosine subtype.
+KW-6356 is a selective A_{2A} adenosine antagonist or inverse agonist displaying insurmountable antagonism of this adenosine subtype.
 Compared to the first generation A_{2A} adenosine inverse agonist Istradefylline, KW-6356 possesses a 100-fold greater affinity for the A_{2A} adenosine receptor and dissociates more slowly from the receptor.

 The metabolism of KW-6356 generates M6, an active metabolite with similar potency as a A_{2A} antagonist/inverse agonist.

 Pharmacokinetics

 The half-life of KW-6356 is 22.9 hours.
 The half-life of M6 is 4.34 hours.

 Development

 Kyowa Kirin halted development of KW-6356 in 2022 based on regulatory and developmental challenges surrounding the drug.